Shamita19/ASL_Sign_Recognition/README.md

 ## Project Structure

-- `dataset/`: Contains images or videos used for training the model.
+- `dataset/`: Contains images used for training the model.
-- `notebooks/`: Jupyter notebooks for data exploration and model training.
+- `notebooks/`: Jupyter notebooks for model training and real-time implementation.
 - `README.md`: Project documentation.